Mining industry of Cameroon: Bauxite (Aluminum-bearing ore)

 As of April 2008, bauxite is not mined in Cameroon; it is only smelted.
 The raw material is shipped from around the world to a smelter in Edéa where a supply of hydro-electric power is available for processing.
 The smelted metal is exported globally.

-In 2019 Camrail and Caynon Resources were working on exploiting rich Bauxite deposits at Minim to feed the smelter at Edéa and for export.
+In 2019 Camrail and Canyon Resources were working on exploiting rich Bauxite deposits at Minim to feed the smelter at Edéa and for export.

 Limestone

 Limestone production in 2004 was 290,000 metric tons.

 Cobalt

 A Mining Permit was decreed in favor of GeoCam in 2003 that covers the entire cobalt mineral province in southeastern Cameroon, perhaps the largest primary cobalt resource in the world.

 Diamonds

 All buyers must obtain an authorization permit document Directly from the Ministry of Mines, Department of Mines and Geology.
 This will give the buyer the full rights to be able to purchase diamonds from Cameroon as well as in any CEMAC member states.